paynl/sdk-alliance/README.md

 $result = Paynl\Alliance\Document::upload(array(
       'documentId' => 'D-####-####',
       'path' => '/path/to/the/file',
-      'filename' => 'bankStatement.pdf' // optional, when you leave this blank, the filename from the path will be used ));
+      'filename' => 'bankStatement.pdf' # Optional, when you leave this blank, the filename from the path will be used ));

 if($result->success()){